-If you were compiling a list of things you may have experienced in you youth if you grew up in from New Jersey you might included knowing all the sites in the opening credits of The Sopranos, and that a “piney” isn’t a tree.
-One other touchstone that many New Jerseyans have in common is having been seriously injured at Vernon Valley’s now defunct amusement park, Action Park.
+If you were compiling a list of things you may have experienced in your youth if you grew up in New Jersey, you might include knowing all the sites in the opening credits of The Sopranos, and that a “piney” isn’t a tree.
+One other touchstone that many New Jerseyans have in common is getting seriously injured at Vernon Valley’s now defunct amusement park, Action Park.
 So, let us now fondly reminisce and compare scars.
 Break out the first-aid kit and put a lawyer on retainer: we’re going in search of bodily harm in the mountains of northwestern New Jersey.

 “The Action Never Stops…At Action Park…”